 The school has procedures for dealing with concerns or complaints and we value any feedback about our services, including compliments and suggestions.
-If you are concerned about any aspect of your child's education, you should contact the child's class teacher in the first instance.
+If you are concerned about any aspect of your child's education, you should contact your child's Key Person in the first instance.

-The school's governing body has overall responsibility for the school and for ensuring the well-being of pupils and that all pupils receive an appropriate and high standard of education.
+The setting's governing body has overall responsibility for the setting and for ensuring the well-being of children and that all children receive an appropriate and high standard of education.

-The headteacher is responsible for making decisions on a daily basis about the school's internal management and organisation.
-So you should contact the school if you are concerned about an issue such as:
+The headteacher is responsible for making decisions on a daily basis about the setting's internal management and organisation.
+So you should contact the setting if you are concerned about an issue such as:

 - your child's academic progress

 - special education needs provision

 - your child's welfare

 - bullying

-- · something that has happened in school.
+- something that has happened in the setting.

-How do I complain to the school?
+How do I complain to the setting?

 First, we hope you will speak to the relevant member of staff as soon as you have a concern.
-This will be the class teacher or key person.
+This will be your child's Key Person.
 This informal approach is nearly always the quickest and most effective way of resolving your concerns.